davidtwco/rfcs/text/0000a-build-std-always.md

 # Proposal
 [proposal]: #proposal

+This proposal section is quite broad, and a
+[summary of changes][summary-of-changes] is available for a very brief list of proposed changes.

 Cargo configuration will contain a new key `build-std` under the `[build]` section ([?][rationale-build-std-in-config]), permitting one of two values -